Ahmed Sharif as-Senussi: Early life

 Ahmed Sharif was the grandson of Muhammad ibn Ali as-Senussi, who founded the Senussi religious order in Cyrenaica in the middle of nineteenth century.
-In 1895, as-Senussi accompanied his father, Mohammed ash Sharif, and his uncle Mohammed el Mahdi, then leader of the Senussi order, on their trip from Jaghbub to Kufra, where they remained until 1899, and where Ahmed's father died in 1896.
+In 1895, as-Senussi accompanied his father, Mohammed ash Sharif, and his uncle Muhammed al-Mahdi, then leader of the Senussi order, on their trip from Jaghbub to Kufra, where they remained until 1899, and where Ahmed's father died in 1896.

 In 1899 Mohammed el Mahdi and as-Senussi moved from Kufra to Zawiat Guru, in Chad, then to Bergo, aiming to check the French advance in Chad.

 Struggle against the French

 In 1900, the French forces approached to Kanem, Mohammed el Mahdi assigned his nephew Ahmed to lead the struggle.
 Between those who fought with Mohammed el Barrani (Ruler of Zawiyat Ber Alali in Kanem), and Omar Al-Mukhtar, the future resistance leader in Libya.

 On 1 June 1902, Mohammed el Mahdi died.
 Because his son Mohammed Idris was only 12 years old, he named, before his death, his nephew Ahmed Sharif to be his successor.

-Ahmed ash Sharif continued the struggle against the French in Chad which resulted at last into a failure as the French forces took Wadai on 1909.
+Ahmed ash Sharif continued the struggle against the French in Chad which resulted at last into a failure as the French forces took Wadai in 1909 during the Wadai War.

 Struggle against the Italians

-In October 1911 the Italians invaded Libya, so as-Senussi suspended the struggle against the French in Chad and concentrated his efforts against the Italians.
-The Senussi movement had no big difficulty in unifying the capabilities of the tribes of Cyrenaica against the Italians.
+In October 1911 the Italians invaded Libya beginning the Italo-Turkish War, so as-Senussi suspended the struggle against the French in Chad and concentrated his efforts against the Italians.
+Sheikh as-Senussi quickly united the tribes of Cyrenaica to jihad against the Italians, forming three battalions of the Senussi.
+He worked with many Turkish officers against the Italians, such as Enver, Fethi, Mustafa Kemal, Cevat Abbas, Fuat Bulca, and Süleyman Askeri.
 The first major battle was attended by as-Senussi was Sidi Kraiyem near Derna.
 The battle itself was a setback to the Italian forces.

-In 1915, after four years of hostilities, the Italian forces in Cyrenaica were almost confined to some separated points on the coast.
+As-Senussi was awarded the Order of Osmanieh, first class, for his service to the Ottoman Empire.
+After the Treaty of Ouchy the Senussis continued the struggle.
+In 1913, Mehmed V sent Sheikh as-Senussi cash, a sword decorated with precious stones, a watch, and a prayer rug.

 In his book "The Road to Mecca", Muhammad Asad tells his personal acquittance with as-Senussi and his personal travel to Libya with as-Sanussi's request.